rsnorman/weekly_album_anniversaries/README.md

 - Paging of weekly birthdays in case there are a lot for one client
   - Would need a paging service that would limit and offset sql query
   - Controller would page based on `:offset` and `:limit` params
+  - Front end would either have button to show more birthdays or detect scroll near the bottom and load automatically
   - The JSON response would also no longer be an array but an object with a summary which contains an array of birthdays.
 Below is a quick idea of what this response may look like.